 Consolidating your debts means you would no longer make separate credit card and mortgage payments.
-Repaying your original credit card debt at the lower interest rate on your new mortgage also means your total monthly debt payment would shrink — saving you a lot of money.
-On the downside, you would be restarting your loan term, which keeps you in debt longer, and you would have to pay closing costs again on the refinance.
+Repaying your original credit card debt at the lower interest rate on your new mortgage also means the total of your monthly debt payments would shrink.
+On the downside, your mortgage payment likely would increase; you would be restarting your loan term, which keeps you in debt longer; and you would have to pay closing costs again on the refinance.

 Closing costs for a cash-out mortgage refinance

 Just like any traditional mortgage, cash-out refinancing comes with closing costs.
-These are fees that cover the administrative costs behind the loan and other third-party services, due when a loan closes.
+These are fees that cover the administrative costs behind the loan and other third-party services, and are due when a loan closes.